jetbrains-academy/Functional_Programming_Scala/Functions as Data/total_and_partial_functions/task.md

-# Total and partial functions
+# Total and Partial Functions
 We already discussed how a function could be pure or impure.
 A pure function does not produce side effects but works only on its arguments and produces a result.
-An impure function, in contrast, may have side effects and take input from the context other than its arguments.
+An impure function, by contrast, may have side effects and take input from the context other than its arguments.

 This chapter introduces another important distinction: a function can be total or partial.
 A total function is a function that is defined for every input value of its domain.